lydialucchesi/smallsets/README.md

-Do you use R or Python to preprocess datasets for analyses? `smallsets` is an R package (<https://CRAN.R-project.org/package=smallsets>) that transforms the preprocessing code in your R, R Markdown, or Python script into a Smallset Timeline, a simple visualisation of preprocessing decisions.
+Do you use R or Python to preprocess datasets for analyses? `smallsets` is an R package (<https://CRAN.R-project.org/package=smallsets>) that transforms the preprocessing code in your R, R Markdown, Python, or Jupyter Notebook file into a Smallset Timeline.
+A Smallset Timeline is a static, compact visualisation composed of small data snapshots of different preprocessing steps.
 A full description of the Smallset Timeline can be found in the paper [**Smallset Timelines: A Visual Representation of Data Preprocessing Decisions**](https://dl.acm.org/doi/abs/10.1145/3531146.3533175) in the proceedings of ACM FAccT ’22.
 A short ([3 min](https://www.youtube.com/watch?v=_fpn02h3IUo)) and long ([15